Install on AIX

 To install Splunk Enterprise on an AIX system, expand the tar file into an appropriate directory.
 The default install directory is

 For AIX 5.3, check to make sure your service packs are up to date.
 Splunk Enterprise requires the following service level:

 $ oslevel -r 5300-005

 Splunk Enterprise can run as any user on the local system.
-If you run Splunk as a non-root user, make sure that Splunk has the appropriate permissions to read the inputs that you specify.
-Refer to the instructions for running Splunk as a non-root user for more information.
+If you run it as a non-root user, make sure that it has the appropriate permissions to read the inputs that you specify.
+Refer to the instructions for running Splunk Enterprise as a non-root user for more information.

 To start Splunk Enterprise from the command line interface, run the following command from

 $SPLUNK_HOME/bin directory (where $SPLUNK_HOME is the directory into which you installed Splunk):